 - Optimize your home office.
 Experiment with essential oils, lighting, furniture arrangement, sound machines, and whatever else may help to figure out what keeps you the right mix of alert and at ease.
 Consider adding pillows or blankets to your chair if it isn’t particularly comfortable.
 It’s much easier to concentrate when you’re comfortable.

 - Write notes by hand and recap what others are saying in your own language.
-Using your hands can help you focus and retain information.
-I often doodle and jot down notes quoting things people say in meetings; even if I don’t need to refer to these notes in the future, the very act of taking them helps me stay more present during the discussion.
+Using your hands is a great way to stay focused and retain information.
+I often doodle and jot down notes quoting things people say in meetings.
+Even if I don’t need to refer to these notes in the future, the very act of taking them helps me stay more present during the discussion.

 - Try to learn three things.
 Sometimes I get pulled into meetings where I don’t need to contribute to the discussion, and I’ll ask myself why and how this meeting has landed on my calendar.
 If there is going to be information shared that relates to my work, I’ll challenge myself to see how many useful bits of information shared I can write down, or how many relevant questions I can come up with about the meeting topic.